Here’s why the best investing opportunities are not obvious 😊

 • The Singapore market is boring; you cannot make money there.

 Generalisation is a shortcut to thinking.
-It assumes that every company in the sector and country are the same where one or a few key variables determine the fate of ALL companies in the sector and country.
-Every company will perform in the same way and have the same results; there is no bell curve of performance throughout the sector and country.
+It assumes that one or a few key variables determine the fate of ALL companies in the sector and country.
+Every company behaves and performs similarly and has the same results.
+There is no bell curve of performance throughout the sector and country.

 Whenever you find yourself on the side of the majority, it is time to pause and reflect.